corbiton/react-extended-components/readme.md

 ### Branch
-Analogous to If else statements in programming languages, Branch component helps you render some elements when the condition is true and some other elements when the condition is false
+The Branch component, similar to 'if-else' statements in programming, allows you to display elements based on the result of a condition, either rendering specific elements if the condition is true or different elements if it's false.

 ```
     import { Branch } from 'react-extended-components';